When does a ground fault occur?

-Picture this: It is a rainy day and you are working outside with a power saw.
+It is a rainy day and you are working outside with a power saw.
 You are standing on the ground and the power saw is inevitably becoming wet from the rain, creating a path from the hot wire inside the saw through you to the ground.
 If the electricity in use flows through you from the hot wire to the ground, the probable resulting electrical shock could be fatal.
 However, if you have a GFCI receptacle, the current’s failure to flow from hot to neutral would be detected and the electricity would be immediately shut off to prevent the flow from flowing through you and thus avoid the deadly ground fault.
+Check out: Which GFCI do I use and where?

 The basic GFCI receptacles set the starting point for GFCI outlets.
 They provide the basic protection that a GFCI is stated to have.
 The basic GFCI simply does its job by monitoring the current flowing through a circuit and interrupting this current if it differs by as little as .006 amperes from the returning current.
 Although it does not have specific special features, it still offers great protection against ground faults.